Connection methods and details¶

 localhost ansible_connection=local ansible_python_interpreter="/usr/bin/env python"

-Host key checking¶
+Managing host key checking¶

 Ansible enables host key checking by default.
 Checking host keys guards against server spoofing and man-in-the-middle attacks, but it does require some maintenance.